adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-12-forestry-to-cloudcannon-the-full-migration-guide.md

       Forestry had a feature set that made it a great platform for empowering content editors to update content on Jamstack websites.
-To get a full picture of an alternative to Forestry, we’ll look at how CloudCannon compares to Forestry on a feature-by-feature basis:<br>&nbsp;
+To get a full picture of an alternative to Forestry, we’ll look at how CloudCannon compares to Forestry on a feature-by-feature basis:<br>

       ### Git provider support